 For information on the current fiscal year fringe benefit rates go to:

-- Using temporary hiring guidelines, determine candidate(s) to be hired for temporary position.
+- Using temporary hiring guidelines listed below, determine candidate(s) to be hired for temporary position.

-- Complete a Personnel Action Form (PAF) no later than the first day of the temporary assignment attaching:
+- Complete a Personnel Action Form (PAF) no later than the first day of the temporary assignment notating the Jobs@UNI requisition number on the PAF if a P&S position and attaching: